-My brother, for such I believe you to be, listen to me&#8212; you know I love you!
+My brother, for such I believe you to be, listen to me -- you know I love you!

-You are seeking, and it is not the first time, a sphere large enough to suit you, and you think that if ever the liberty of ministry is to be understood and accepted, &#8220;on a great scale,&#8221; it never will be by our means.| As to a large sphere, faith would have given you one; for it has before it all the will of God, a vast field which His love has opened.
-There is, it is true, a field large enough, apparently, open to any who would walk in the path which requires the least degree of faith; but
+You are seeking, and it is not the first time, a sphere large enough to suit you, and you think that if ever the liberty of ministry is to be understood and accepted, "on a great scale," it never will be by our means¦.
+As to a large sphere, faith would have given you one; for it has before it all the will of God, a vast field which His love has opened.
+There is, it is true, a field large enough, apparently, open to any who would walk in the path: which requires the least degree of faith; but

-| Page 101.
+¦ Page 101.

 {176}